Bersaelor/solid-rollup-aws-lambda/README.md

     │       │   ...
     │
     └───site-js
-    │   │   package.json // same as site, just as javascript
+        │   package.json // same as site, just as javascript
-    │   |   jsconfig.json
+        |   jsconfig.json
-    │   │   vite.config.ts.
+        │   vite.config.ts.
-    │   │
-    │   └───src
-    │       │   index.jsx
-    │       │   App.js  // if we rename this to App.jsx the rollup won't succeed
-    │       │   ...
         │
-    └───ssg
-        │   package.json // with solid, rollup and babel
+        └───src
-        │   index.jsx // import App from "../site-js/src/App";
+            │   index.jsx
-        │   index.tsx // import App from "../site/src/App";
-        │   rollup.config.js // so I can run rollup -c rollup.config.js to create the cjs file I can import in the lambda.ts
+            │   App.js  // if we rename this to App.jsx the rollup won't succeed
+            │   ...
 ```

 ## build the rollup-ssg module